cortexlabs/cortex/examples/tensorflow/license-plate-reader/README.md

 The other two models, *CRAFT* and *CRNN*, can be found in [keras-ocr](https://github.com/faustomorales/keras-ocr).

-## Deploying

-### Lite Version
+## Deployment - Lite Version

-A non-real-time version of this project can be deployed with `cortex_lite.yaml`.
-For this kind of deployment, only x1 GPU is required.
-This only works for frames served as URL links.
-This way, cost-effective experimentation is made possible for those who want to get the example up and running quickly.
+A lite version of the deployment is available with `cortex_lite.yaml`.
+A single GPU is required for this deployment (i.e. `g4dn.xlarge`).

 Once the cortex cluster is created, run
 ```bash